csci-182/fall2022/pages/_assignments/tutorial02.md

 It's OK if your lectures folder isn't set up yet, but make sure your tutorials folder looks like the one shown above.
 This is very important.
 As your peer mentor to verify that your folder nesting is correct (`tutorial01` should be contained within `tutorials` which should contained within `csci185`).

+### 3. Initialize a Git Repository
-Next, open your entire `csci185` folder in VS Code.
+After you've doublechecked your file structure, open your entire `csci185` folder in VS Code.
 Your file list should look like this (click on the icon that looks like two pieces of paper in the upper left-hand corner of your screen):

 <img class="large" src="/fall2022/assets/images/tutorials/tutorial02/ss1.png" />